tashfiq12/SCRAPING-MIST-WEBSITE-IMAGES/README.md

   * Git download (preferable) from [git](https://git-scm.com/downloads)

   ## Download Guidlines
-  If you don't have git installed in your then download manually as a zip file or you can use the command below to clone the project
+  If you don't have git installed in your workstation then download manually as a zip file or you can use the command below to clone the project
    ```
    git clone https://github.com/tashfiq12/SCRAPING-MIST-WEBSITE-IMAGES.git
   ```